freelance platforms

 6. PeoplePerHour

 This freelance platform has been in this market for a while.
-However, compared to other major services it has a lower number of freelancers (around 80k) and jobs, which makes it a good spot for new job opportunities.
-If you want to sell your service you have to complete your profile and include relevant data (name, contact details, hourly rate, portfolio, etc.).
-Once your application is approved, you can browse freelance jobs and send your proposals or post your own services (called hourlies).
-BTW: we recently joined this platform and found it a little bit hard to use and complex.
-Hope to get used to it and get the most of it.
+However, compared to other major services, it has fewer freelancers (around 80k) and jobs, making it a good spot for new job opportunities.
+If you want to sell your service, you must complete your profile and include relevant data (name, contact details, hourly rate, portfolio, etc.).
+Once your application is approved, you can browse freelance jobs and send proposals or post your services (called hourlies).
+BTW: we recently joined this platform and found it a bit hard to use and complex.
+I hope to get used to it and get the most out of it.

 peopleperhour

 This is it, please tell us if you’re currently doing some freelance jobs and what are your thoughts.
-Do you like your activity, schedule, way of life?
-Would be happy to hear your experiences.
+Do you like your activity, schedule, and way of life?
+I would be happy to hear about your experiences.
 Cover image credit: peopleperhour.

 Leave a Reply